-In order to provide flexibility in distribution policies to be enforced, the exact subset of information elements used in the URI Signature of a given request is a deployment decision.
+In order to provide flexibility in distribution policies to be enforced, the exact subset of information elements used in a Signed URI or Signed Token is a deployment decision.
 The defined keyword for each information element is specified in parenthesis below.